YelloElefant/GitHub-Project-Conventions/README.md

 All tasks will be made as a GitHub issue on the repository, like so…

 This will automatically go into the project board and organize itself as such.
 Each issue will have a title (brief meaning to what it's for) and a top comment of a more descriptive meaning of what needs to be done and by when.
 Each issue will be tagged with a label (this will be explained later) and assigned a milestone, if a milestone is not available for the task it can be labelled as headless as a one off task or a milestone can be made for the new set of tasks and will need to be made as I have set out.
 If a task is to have code made or changed for it to be completed a branch can be made in accordance with Branches, this will help when I look back at tasks and I can see exactly how it was completed and what changes were made to the project as a result.
 Time frames for tasks can be put on when the task is made if it feels necessary to.

-## Work/Home tasks
-To manage what tasks will be done at school or at home will be simple, i will assign my home account or my school account or both to the task and that will be reflected in the project board.

-This shows what tasks are to be done by my home account, school account or both accounts.
-Any task can be put on whatever account, but it will be prioritized to be on my school account.

 ## Testing
 All tasks will be required to have a testing time allocated; this can be a task within the issue.